patbolan/prostate_t2map/README.md

 Code to develop and evaluate NNs for parameter estimation

 This archive contains all the code and models used in the following manuscript:
-Improved Quantitative Parameter Estimation for Prostate T2 Relaxometry using Convolutional Neural Networks [CITATION TBD]
+Improved Quantitative Parameter Estimation for Prostate T2 Relaxometry using Convolutional Neural Networks https://doi.org/10.1101/2023.01.11.23284194

 You can use this code to generate the synthesized data, train the models, run inference, and create all the figures in the paper.
 However, this process is not fully automated - you will need to do this in parts, with some manual steps.
 You can use the pre-trained models, or retrain them youself with a few days of compute time.